-22 The COVID-19 pandemic and the oil & gas crisis and their impact on Tenaris's operations and financial condition
+23 The COVID-19 pandemic and the oil & gas crisis and their impact on Tenaris's operations and financial condition

 A novel strain of coronavirus (SARS-CoV-2) surfaced in China in December 2019 and subsequently spread to the rest of the world in early 2020.
 In March 2020, the World Health Organization declared COVID-19, the disease caused by the SARS-CoV-2 virus, a global pandemic.
 In response to the COVID-19 outbreak, countries have taken different measures in relation to prevention and containment.
-For example, several countries introduced bans on business activities or locked down cities or countries, including countries where Tenaris has operations (such as Argentina, China, Colombia, Italy, Mexico and the United States).
+For example, several countries introduced bans on business activities or locked down cities or countries, including countries where Tenaris has operations (such as Argentina, China, Colombia, Italy, Mexico, Saudi Arabia and the United States).
 The rapid expansion of the virus and the measures taken to contain it have triggered a severe fall in global economic activity and a serious crisis in the energy sector.

 While the extent of the effects of COVID-19 on the global economy and oil demand were still unclear, in March 2020, the members of OPEC+ (OPEC plus other major oil producers including Russia) did not agree to extend their agreement to cut oil production and Saudi Arabia precipitated a wave of additional supply on the market triggering a collapse in oil prices below \$30 per barrel.
 This exacerbated what soon became clear was an unprecedented situation of oversupply, caused primarily by the sudden and dramatic fall in oil consumption consequent to the measures taken to contain the spread of the virus around the world.
-Although OPEC+ subsequently reached an equally unprecedented agreement to cut production by as much as 9.7 million barrels per day, a situation of acute oversupply remains, causing oil prices to hit record lows.
+Although OPEC+ subsequently reached an equally unprecedented agreement to cut production by as much as 9.7 million barrels per day, the situation of acute oversupply continued, causing oil prices to hit record lows.
 By the end of trading on April 20, 2020, the West Texas Intermediate (WTI) forward price for delivery in May, which had to be closed out the following day, fell to a negative value for the first time in history, as oil storage facilities were completely committed, and producers were forced to pay buyers to take their barrels.
-It is not known how long it will take for oil and gas demand to recover or achieve a more balanced position between supply and demand.
+As of June 30, 2020, the prices of oil are still low, ranging between \$35 and 40 per barrel.
+The worldwide demand of oil, which stood at 100 million barrels per day in December 2019, fell to around 75 million barrels per day in April 2020 before recovering above 85 million barrels per day in June 2020.
+It is not known how long it will take for oil and gas demand to recover to pre-crisis levels and draw down the excess inventories that have accumulated during the first half of the year.
 As a result, prices are expected to remain at low levels for an extended period.
 In these circumstances, most of our customers have announced, or are making, significant cuts to their investment plans and are likely to announce further cuts.
 Similarly, several of our suppliers are closing, either temporarily or permanently, some of their facilities, which may result in unavailability or increased prices for our raw materials and other inputs.

-22 The COVID-19 pandemic and the oil & gas crisis and their impact on Tenaris's operations and financial condition (Cont.)
+The COVID-19 pandemic and the oil & gas crisis and their impact on Tenaris's operations and financial condition (Cont.)